 Scientists have discovered that white-footed mice, short-tailed shrews, and eastern chipmunks are large contributors to larval ticks with Lyme bacterium.
 All of these are nesting rodents that make tick tubes effective.

-This YouTube video does a very effective job at showing how tick tubes work (and more):
+This YouTube video does a very effective job of showing how tick tubes work (and more):

 Are Tick Tubes Safe for Bees?

 Unfortunately, the active ingredient in tick tubes is toxic for bees.
 Bees are an important part of our ecological system, so it is best to keep the tick tubes away from flowers and flowering trees and shrubs.
 It is also best to keep them low, which makes sense since we are targeting mostly mice.

 When you are applying the permethrin to the cotton or lint, make sure you do it away from blooming trees, shrubs, and flowers.
 It is also best to apply when the wind is low or able to be blocked.

 Place your tick tubes on the ground and away from bee flight paths.
 Tick tubes are most effective where the rodents can easily reach them, so you should not be placing them far off the ground anyways.